anees-asghar/kmeans-synthetic-data/README.md

 # kmeans-synthetic-data
-This notebook demonstrates the implementation from scratch of the K-Means clustering algorithm.
+This notebook demonstrates the implementation of the K-Means clustering algorithm from scratch.